shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-smooth-animation/README.md

+# 🐞 Creating a CSS-only Expanding Card with Smooth Animation

 This document details how to create an expanding card effect using only CSS.
 No JavaScript is required.
 This effect utilizes CSS transitions and transforms to provide a smooth, visually appealing expansion when the card is hovered over.